 Can you explore Riga during a six-hour layover?
 Yes.
-In fact, you can see some of the major attractions Old Town Riga is known for.
+In fact, you can see some of the major attractions, if not all, Old Town Riga is known for.

 Leave the Airport and Explore Riga during a Long Layover